nosdav/server/README.md

 Options

-    -k or --key: The path to the private key file.
-Default: './privkey.pem' -c or --cert: The path to the certificate file.
-Default: './fullchain.pem' -p or --port: The port on which the server should listen.
+    -p or --port: The port on which the server should listen.
 Default: 3118 -r or --root: The root directory for file storage.
 Default: 'data' -s or --https: A flag to enable HTTPS.
 Default: true (HTTPS) -m or --mode: singleuser or multiuser.
-Default: multiuser -o or --owners: pubkeys (csv) of owners in singleuser mode
+Default: multiuser -k or --key: The path to the private key file.
+Default: './privkey.pem' (optional) -c or --cert: The path to the certificate file.
+Default: './fullchain.pem' (optional) -o or --owners: pubkeys (csv) of owners in singleuser mode (optional)

 The server will listen for incoming requests at https://localhost:3118 if port is not set